KusionStack/kusionstack.io/docs/user_docs/intro/kusion-intro.md

 **vs. CrossPlane**

 CrossPlane is an open-source cloud-native control plane framework that redefines, reconciles, and manages imperative APIs with the extension and technical means of the Kubernetes API machinery specification.
 In contrast, in terms of API access, KusionStack adopts a client-side approach to provide unified resource abstraction, natively provides a working mechanism for Kubernetes API machinery, and manages non-Kubernetes resources by integrating and reusing Terraform capabilities.
-KusionStack does not force the redefinition in the Kubernetes API server, and reduces the pressure on the Kubernetes API extension mechanism in large-scale scenarios.
+KusionStack does not force the redefinition in the Kubernetes API server and reduces the pressure on the Kubernetes API extension mechanism in large-scale scenarios.
 Since KusionStack natively supports full usage of the Kubernetes API machinery capabilities, it can be used seamlessly with CrossPlane.

 **vs. Kubernetes**